CDRH/orchid/README.md

 Add any other files which should not be version controlled to `.gitignore`.

 ### Languages
 By default, Orchid assumes you are developing an English-only application.
+Even if you are only using English, you may wish to review this file and change the project title, subtitle, and strings that will be displayed to the users.
 However, if you wish to add multiple languages or change the default language, first change `config/public.yml`:

 ```
 language_default: es